KimGyurim/DiscreteMath_hw2/README.md

 # DiscreteMath_hw2
-DNF converter and print solution
+DNF converter and DNF solver

 ## How to build?
 ```